List of Donegal senior Gaelic football team captains

 This article lists players who have captained the senior Donegal county football team in the Ulster Senior Football Championship and the All-Ireland Senior Football Championship.
 Unlike other counties the captain is not chosen from the club that has won the Donegal Senior Football Championship.

 Michael Murphy captained the team from 2011 until his retirement at the age of 33 in November 2022.

 Patrick McBrearty replaced Murphy as team captain.
+Captain for three seasons, McBrearty was forced to retire from inter-county football on medical advice in December 2025.